kubuntu-team/kubuntu-docs/docs/source/installation.rst

   instant messaging, and many others.
 For a list of the included software, see the :ref:`software-link` page.

-- Kubuntu is a free, open-source alternative to Windows and Mac OS X.
+- Kubuntu is a free, open-source alternative to Windows and macOS.

 - Easily install beside, or instead of, Windows.